 At age 65, Fortran still ranks among the fast languages around for numerical applications.
 Because it was popular and important, Fortran has solid optimising compilers that produce quality code.
 One reason for vintage Fortran's speed was that mere programmers were not allowed to manipulate pointers, which enabled an optimiser to do more.

 I have vintage Fortran code on the shelf that I could have translated into C using a quality tool like f2c.
 However, f2c does not meet my need for multi-precision types, and adheres to 1980's C standards.
-Hence I cheerfully wrote VIF (VIntage Fortran).
+Hence I cheerfully wrote VIF (Vintage FORTRAN).
 It is a straightforward gcc front-end that translates most of Fortran IV/66/77 into C99 exploiting gcc extensions to improve efficiency, at the cost of eliminating a few rarely used statements like ENTRY that have no direct C equivalent.
 Hence VIF compiles most but not all source code, but can compile large packages like LAPACK (the F77 source code, obviously) into its library.

 VIF is probably the only vintage Fortran implementation with REAL*32 and corresponding COMPLEX*64 types, sufficient to handle many multi-precision applications.
 VIF comes with a mathematical library built from vintage, publicly available source code.
 If you would want to give VIF a whirl and experience the joy and pain of programming in vintage Fortran, you can download it here.
 Do keep in mind however that VIF is an experimental compiler, not meant as a production tool.
 For production work, consider for instance GNU Fortran.